Skip to Main Content

 Audition Scheduling

-Austrian casting typically happens during business hours (9 AM-6 PM) with limited weekend availability.
-Book studios well in advance, especially during busy commercial seasons.
-Remote auditions via Zoom became standard post-2020 but in-person callbacks remain preferred for major roles.
+Here is the breakdown.
+Austrian casting mostly happens during business hours (9 AM-6 PM) with tight weekend availability.
+Book studios well in advance, above all during busy commercial seasons.
+Remote auditions via Zoom became standard post-2020 but in-person callbacks stay preferred for major roles.

 Navigating Austrian Union Requirements